corentin-ryr/MultiMedEval/readme.md

 engine = MMB()
 ```

-During the setup process, the script will ask for a Physionet password to download "VinDr-Mammo", "MIMIC-CXR" and "MIMIC-III".
+During the setup process, the script will need a Physionet username and password to download "VinDr-Mammo", "MIMIC-CXR" and "MIMIC-III".
 You also need to setup Kaggle on your machine before running the setup as the "CBIS-DDSM" is hosted on Kaggle.

 At the end of the setup process, you will see a summary of which tasks are ready and which didn't run properly.